-There has never really been much clarity on the status of Online poker in India.
+There has never really been much clarity on the status of Online poker industry in India.
 However, it seems as though any kind of steps forward in this area have taken blow after blow in recent time.
 And here comes another one, as the Delhi High Court has asked for governmental clarification on its status.

 Two Public Interest Litigation(PILs) were submitted recently, and representatives from the High Court went into action on November 28.
 On behalf of the court, Chief Justice DN Patel and Justice C. Harishankar stood, and they called both the central and Delhi governments to treat them as representations.
 To put this in a simpler form, the High Court has requested that the two governments take a decision on whether or not poker is considered as a legal activity in India.

 With this being the route that the High Court is taking, it once again opens up the debate over whether poker is a game of skill or luck.
 If you were to believe states such as Gujarat, then poker is considered very much as a game of chance there, and this makes it an illegal activity.
 However, other regions, such as Nagaland, it is considered a game of skill, and so remains as a legal option for residents.